 Page Source Triggers

-Use a Page Source Trigger to specify the content on the page you want to match.
+Use a Page Source Trigger to specify content in the source code on the page you want to match.
 SiteSpect can match any content on a page, including HTML doctype, head, and body sections.
 Use this condition when multiple pages share the same URL or when content is not always present on a page.

 For example, if each stage of the checkout process uses the same URL (e.g., /checkout.asp) but you want to match only the final stage that includes the page title "Confirm Order," use the following combination of Triggers: